 The Association's Relationship Manager Performance Plan is designed to focus on sales and marketing and recognizes each relationship manager on his or her individual sales goals as set by management.
 The goals set by management are designed to appropriately emphasize and recognize both quality and servicing of the Association's portfolio.
-The primary goal is based on the Risk Adjusted Return on Capital (RAROC) of the Relationship Managers serviced portfolio.
+The primary goals include new customer volume, new volume and the Risk Adjusted Return on Capital (RAROC) of the Relationship Managers serviced portfolio.
+The volume goals are set at the level necessary to meet projected financial performance.
 The RAROC goal is set by management at a level to maximize returns, while limiting risk to stockholder equity.
 The four additional goals are: (1) Young, Beginning, and Small Farmer, (2) Rural Home Loans closed, (3) Auto Draft/Online Payments, and (4) Loans to New Members.
 Each goal is assigned a separate rate of compensation and is aggregated for a total payment.
 The Relationship Manager Performance Plan is paid quarterly following the quarter in which they are earned.